kyr0/lightningimg-node/README.md

 # lightningimg-node

-> The times when image conversion using Node.js was a pain are over.
+> Gone are the days when image conversion with Node.js was a hassle.

 ## Install